khaitun1998/speedtest-all-server/README.md

 # Speedtest.net on all server

-An python script to run Speedtest.net on all available servers, AUTOMATICALLY!!!
+An python script to run speedtest on all available servers, AUTOMATICALLY!!!

 ## Requirements